Sonnet 242

 Each conflict lost or won I faced with pride,

-The tears I shed saved for the brave who died
+The tears I shed were for the brave who died—

 That we live free, beyond a tyrant’s reign.

-Is held in trust that freedom ever lives.
+Is held in trust—that freedom may yet live.

 © Loubert S Suddaby.
 All Rights Reserved.